Marathi people: Ancient to medieval period

 The early period of Islamic rule saw the imposition of a Jaziya tax on non-Muslims, temple destruction and forcible conversions.
 However, the mainly Hindu population and their Islamic rulers came to an accommodation over time.
 For most of this period Brahmins were in charge of accounts, whereas revenue collection was in the hands of Marathas who held watans (hereditary rights) of Patilki (revenue collection at village level), and Deshmukhi (revenue collection over a larger area).
-A number of families such as Bhosale, Shirke, Ghorpade, Jadhav, More, Mahadik, Ghatge, Gharge-Desai (Deshmukh) and Nimbalkar loyally served different sultans at different periods of time.
+A number of families such as Bhosale, Shirke, Ghorpade, Jadhav, More, Mahadik, Ghatge, Gharge and Nimbalkar loyally served different sultans at different periods of time.
 All watandar considered their watan a source of economic power and pride and were reluctant to part with it.
-The watandars were the first to oppose Chhatrapati Shivaji because it hurt their economic interests.
+The watandars were the first to oppose Shivaji because it hurt their economic interests.
 Since most of the population was Hindu and spoke Marathi, even the sultans such as Ibrahim Adil Shah I adopted Marathi as the court language for administration and record-keeping.

 Islamic rule also led to Persian vocabulary entering the Marathi language.
 Per Kulkarni, for the elites of the era using Persian words was a status symbol.
 Surnames derived from service during that period such as Fadnis, Chitnis, Mirasdar, etc. are still in use today.

 Most of the Marathi Bhakti poet saints, who worshipped Vitthal, belonged to the period between late Yadava and the late Islamic era.
 These include Dnyaneshwar, Namdev, Eknath, Bahinabai and Tukaram.
 Other important religious figures of this era were Narsimha Saraswati, and Mahanubhava sect founder Chakradhar Swami.
+Shaivite saints like Manmath swami, Gajanan Maharaj, Sant Narhari Sonar.
 All of them used the Marathi language rather than Sanskrit for their devotional and philosophical compositions.

-The decline of Islamic rule in Deccan started when Chhatrapati Shivaji (1630–1680) founded the Maratha Empire by annexing a portion of the Bijapur Sultanate.
-Chhatrapati Shivaji later led rebellions against Mughal rule, thus becoming a symbol of Hindu resistance and self-rule.
-The Maratha Empire contributed greatly to the end of Mughal rule and went on to rule over a vast empire stretching from Attock to Cuttack.
+The decline of Islamic rule in Deccan started when Shivaji (1630–1680) founded the Maratha Kingdom by annexing a portion of the Bijapur Sultanate.
+Shivaji later led rebellions against Mughal rule, thus becoming a symbol of Hindu resistance and self-rule.
+The Marathas contributed greatly to weakening imperial Mughal rule and went on to rule over a large realm stretching from Gwalior to Cuttack.